prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

    (f) the evidence offered in support.

-###### Rule 142 - Defence of the unsuccessful party , Reply to the Defence and Rejoinder to the Reply
+###### Rule 142 - Defence of the unsuccessful party, Reply to the Defence and Rejoinder to the Reply

 1. If the unsuccessful party accepts the Request to lay open books, it shall within two months of service of the Request to lay open books inform the Registry.
 The judge-rapporteur shall make the order to lay open books in accordance with the Request to lay open books.